ie25269/fortinet/README.md

-Collection of fortinet scripts for misc purpose.
+Collection of python3 Fortinet scripts for misc purpose.